dementive/godot-immediate-gui/README.md

 - PlanetView - Very complex example that shows just about everything you can do with DataBinds.
 It shows progress bars, using expressions in data bind properties, setting textures, dynamically creating item lists, handling open/close logic, and using datamodels.

+The TransferResourcesPopup and PlanetView both use an older version of the DataBind class so everything won't be the same in those as it currently works.
+The Hud example is up to date with the current version though.

 ## Installing and Compiling

 Copy the DataBind.cpp and DataBind.hpp files into your project and update your build system to compile them.
 Requires C++ 20 or higher.